yasinaydin14/Pokemon-Bot/README.md

 )
 ```

-You can read the vocabs as jsons in `metamon/tokenizer`; they are generated by tracking unique
+The vocabs are in `metamon/tokenizer`; they are generated by tracking unique
 words across the entire replay dataset, with an unknown token for rare cases we may have missed.

  | Name | Description |